p-org/PSharp/README.md

 ## Options

 To see various available command line options for the P# tools use the option `/?`.

+## Contact us

+If you would like to use P# in your project, or have any specific questions, please feel free to contact one of the following members of the P# team:
+- Pantazis Deligiannis (p.deligiannis@imperial.ac.uk)
+- Shaz Qadeer (qadeer@microsoft.com)
+- Akash Lal (akashl@microsoft.com)
+- Cheng Huang (cheng.huang@microsoft.com)

 ## Publications
 - **[Asynchronous Programming, Analysis and Testing with State Machines](https://dl.acm.org/citation.cfm?id=2737996)**.
 Pantazis Deligiannis, Alastair F. Donaldson, Jeroen Ketema, Akash Lal and Paul Thomson.
 In the *ACM SIGPLAN Conference on Programming Language Design and Implementation* (PLDI), 2015.